redspark-io/RSRealmHelper/README.md

 ### Thread safe

-To call realm helper's functions in diferent threads using the same helper you need to clone the helper instance before call your functions.
+To call RealmHelper's functions in diferent threads using the same helper you need to clone the helper instance before your function calls.

 ```swift
 DispatchQueue.main.async {